 Time Zone Theatre in association with Arteria Theatre are proud to present the stunning, surreal and beautiful THREADS at the Hope Theatre for a 3 week run in April 2017.
 Supported using public funding by the National Lottery through Arts Council England.

 Box Office opens at 7.00pm for cash sales and collection of pre-booked tickets.
-The performance lasts 80 minutes without interval.
+The performance lasts 70 minutes without interval and contains strong language.
 No re-admittance once the performance has commenced.

-LATECOMERS MAY NOT BE ADMITTED.
+LATECOMERS CANNOT BE ADMITTED UNDER ANY CIRCUMSTANCES.
 PLEASE ARRIVE IN GOOD TIME FOR THE START TIME OF 7.45PM.

 Over 18s only.
 Due to pub licensing laws no one under the age of 18 is permitted into the building after 7pm.